mpinb/in_silico_framework_hot_zone/docs/file_formats.rst

 .am
 ***

 The Amira proprietary file format.
-See `here <https://www.csc.kth.se/~weinkauf/notes/amiramesh.html>`_ for more information.
+Refer to the `amira documentation <https://www.csc.kth.se/~weinkauf/notes/amiramesh.html>`_ for more information.
 This flexible format can be used to store 3D scalar meshes, 3D neuron morphology reconstructions, slice image data etc.

 Readers: